dhunganabibek/amazonCloneReact/README.md

-# amazonCloneReact
+# This is amazon clone project using react.

-Using react to make amazon clone.
+# use FireBase for authentication.